It Gets Better Project: Project history

-YouTube channel issue

-In their YouTube Channel in about, it shows that channel was created 16 or 17 September (depend on timezone) 2004 even though YouTube was launched on February 14, 2005. and It Gets Better Project was founded on September 2010.
+Today, It Gets Better is the world's largest storytelling effort to empower LGBTQ+ youth.
+Since 2022, It Gets Better has distributed more than $1 million to middle and high schools throughout the United States to fund projects that uplift and empower LGBTQ+ students.
+In 2023, It Gets Better was the first of several LGBTQ+ nonprofits to leave Twitter/X, citing a surge of hate speech and misinformation targeting queer and trans youth.
+In 2024, the organization dropped the Project from its name to reflect its "growth from a viral movement to a more comprehensive support system for queer youth."
+It is now known as It Gets Better.

 Book and television

-In March 2011, E. P. Dutton would publish and release It Gets Better: Coming Out, Overcoming Bullying, and Creating a Life Worth Living, a book of essays edited by Dan Savage and Terry Miller that reflect the same theme as the web video project.
+In March 2011, E. P. Dutton published It Gets Better: Coming Out, Overcoming Bullying, and Creating a Life Worth Living, a book of essays edited by Dan Savage and Terry Miller that reflect the same theme as the web video project.
 The book contains more than 100 essays, either transcribed or expanded from the videos or original writings.
 Contributors include Jennifer Finney Boylan, Gregory Maguire, Meshell Ndegeocello, Michael Cunningham, Suze Orman, and David Sedaris.
-The book would make the New York Times bestseller list.
+The book made the New York Times Best Seller list.

 Two 1-hour It Gets Better TV specials, which focused on the project's mission and conveyed messages of support, aired in 2012.
 Broadcast on MTV and simulcast on LGBT-oriented sister network Logo, the specials had premiere airings on February 21 and October 9, 2012.